MBCT in the workplace

 As well as the training and delivery of MBCT within clinical services, The Nottingham Centre for Mindfulness (NCM) offers mindfulness for stress and wellbeing to external organisations as part of workplace wellbeing strategies.

-NCM has been running mindfulness sessions and courses for staff working at Nottingham Trent University and Nottinghamshire Healthcare NHS Foundation Trust since 2015.
+NCM has run mindfulness sessions and courses for staff working at Nottingham Trent University and Nottinghamshire Healthcare NHS Foundation Trust.
 The aim of these projects has been to introduce and evaluate the impact of MBCT on staff wellbeing and stress.

 Introductory sessions and MBCT courses have been run at a variety of times and venues across the University and the Trust to make this accessible to as many staff as possible.
 Approximately 700 staff have consequently attended mindfulness training provided my NCM over the past two years.
 Impact on measures of stress, depression and wellbeing has been assessed and feedback from staff about their experience of attending the course has been gathered.
 Examples of these are included below.